Manchester United transfer news: Daniel James could be allowed to leave on loan, Amad Diallo Feyenoord loan off

 Feyenoord were heavy favourites for his signature, but the Eredivisie side's sporting director Frank Arnesen confirmed they will not be pursuing a deal in this window.

-The player, who was also linked with a temporary switch to Championship side Sheffield United, could move on a temporary basis in the January transfer window instead.
+The Ivory Coast international winger, who was also linked with a temporary switch to Championship side Sheffield United, could move on a temporary basis in the January transfer window instead.

 Ronaldo completes Man Utd medical